-BSc (Hons) Geology, MIMMM, FGS, Aged 44 Executive Chairman Simon graduated from the University of the Witwatersrand, South Africa in 1990 with a B.Sc(Hons) degree in Geology.
-He has gained 20 years international experience working in both mining and geological exploration.
+BSc (Hons) Geology, MIMMM, FGS, Aged 45 Executive Chairman Simon graduated from the University of the Witwatersrand, South Africa in 1990 with a B.Sc(Hons) degree in Geology.
+He has gained over 20 years international experience working in both mining and geological exploration.
 During this time, Simon has worked in Africa, the Middle East, Central Asia and the Far East with both multi-nationals and junior resources companies.
-Simon has worked on gold, nickel, copper, base metals, uranium and gemstone projects, ranging from grassroots to producing assets.
+Simon has worked on gold, nickel, coal, copper, base metals, uranium and precious stone projects, ranging from grassroots to producing assets.
 He has been involved with and managed operations that have varied from exploration and evaluation projects to successful feasibility studies.
-Simon moved back to the UK in 2008 to take up the role of Managing Director of Obtala Resources Plc, and was appointed to the Board of the Company in June 2009.
-Simon is a Fellow of the Geological Society and a member of the Institute of Materials, Minerals and Mining, the Society of Economic Geologists and the Society of Mining, Metallurgy and Exploration.
+Simon is a Fellow of the Geological Society and a Member of the Institute of Materials, Minerals and Mining, the Society of Economic Geologists and the Society of Mining, Metallurgy and Exploration.